 All functions in the G5 Instrument are controlled by set-up parameters.
 Setting of parameter values can be done from the PM front panel.
-Set-up of a RM model must be done with a web browser in a PC that is connected to the instrument via Ethernet.
-Maintenance functions can be accessed locally (PM) or remotely (PM and RM).
+Maintenance functions can be accessed locally or remotely.

 It is possible to load new software into the instrument using a SD-Card.